Bubsy 4D

-Bubsy 4D is an upcoming platform game developed by Fabraz and published by Atari.
-It is the Bubsy series' first 3D entry in 30 years, following Bubsy 3D (1996), and the seventh entry in the series overall.
-It is scheduled for release in the first half of 2026 on the Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S platforms.
+Bubsy 4D is a platform game developed by Fabraz and published by Atari.
+It is the Bubsy series' first 3D entry in nearly 30 years, following Bubsy 3D (1996), and the seventh entry in the series overall.
+It was released on May 22, 2026 on the Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S platforms.

 Gameplay

 Bubsy 4Ds gameplay builds upon Bubsy 3Ds (1996) core gameplay, the only other 3D game in the series.
-The player is still able to maneuver Bubsy through levels through jumping and gliding, but new moves have been added as well.
+The player is still able to maneuver Bubsy through levels by jumping and gliding, but new moves have been added as well.
 Going into "Hairball Mode" turns Bubsy into a fast spinning orange ball with movement similar to the Super Monkey Ball series of games.
-The player will be able to unlock new outfits and abilities at an in-game shop, including optional tank controls similar to Bubsy 3D.
-The game will take place across three different planets with five levels each.
-Similar to previous games in the series, Bubsy provides fourth wall breaking commentary, alluding to his own out-of-universe reputation, publisher Atari, and memes about orange cats not being very smart.
-Players will be able to submit their best level completion times to an online leaderboard and race against other players' ghosts.
+The game takes place across three different planets with five levels each.
+An in-game shop offers new outfits in exchange for yarn the player has collected in each level, while finding hidden blueprints unlocks new upgrades and abilities, including optional tank controls similar to Bubsy 3D.
+Similar to previous games in the series, Bubsy provides fourth wall-breaking commentary, alluding to his own out-of-universe reputation, publisher Atari, and memes about orange cats not being very smart.
+A time trial mode allows players to submit their best level completion times to an online leaderboard and race against other players' ghosts.

-Story
+Plot

-While attempting to reinvent himself, Bubsy learns from Virgil Reality that the alien Woolies have returned, but instead of stealing Bubsy's golden fleece as before, they have decided to abduct Earth's sheep population to create their own.
+While attempting to reinvent himself, Bubsy learns from Virgil Reality that the alien Woolies have returned, but instead of stealing Bubsy's Golden Fleece as before, (Note: As depicted in Bubsy: The Woolies Strike Back (2017).) they have decided to abduct Earth's sheep population to create their own.
 Bubsy dismisses the kidnappings as not his concern.
-Later, Virgil informs Bubsy that the sheep have freed themselves and taken control of the Woolies' technology to form their own "Baabot" faction, stealing the golden fleece and taking control of the Woolies' fabric-based planets for themselves.
-Despite his reluctance, Bubsy and his friends hijack a Baabot spacecraft and venture towards the Baabot planets to retrieve the stolen fleece.
+Later, Virgil informs Bubsy that the sheep have freed themselves and upgraded their bodies with the Woolies' technology to form their own "BaaBot" faction, stealing the Golden Fleece and taking control of the Woolies' artificial planets for themselves.
+Despite his reluctance, Bubsy and his friends hijack a BaaBot spacecraft and take off into space to retrieve the stolen fleece.

+Bubsy travels between the planets Wooltopia, Craftus, and Metalurgia, retrieving balls of Golden Fleece along the way.
+On each planet, he battles one of the BaaBosses—Baarbee, Baartholomeo, and Baaptiste—who seek to eliminate all organic life from the universe.
+Baaptiste attempts to convert Bubsy into a cyborg like themselves, but fails and is ejected into space with Baarbee and Baartholomeo.
+With the Golden Fleece secured, Bubsy and his friends return to Earth.